Cynthia Armour Coyne

-Cynthia "Cindy" Armour Coyne (born November 8, 1961) is an American politician who served as a Democratic member of the Rhode Island Senate representing District 32 from January 2013 to January 2023.
+Cynthia Armour Coyne (born November 8, 1961) is an American politician who served as a Democratic member of the Rhode Island Senate representing District 32 from January 2013 to January 2023.
 She was a Rhode Island State Trooper and reached the rank of lieutenant before her retirement in 2006.
 Before she was elected to the state's Senate, she was on the Barrington Town Council.